+laissez-passer is issued in accordance with the Agree des 3 and 5 ement on the Transfer of Corpses, in particular

+Auth nority is hereby given for the removal of the body of

+Nan ne and first name of the deceased

+Died d on at

+State e cause of death (if possible) 2 and 3

+ne age ofyears

+Date e and place of birth (if possible)

+The body is to be conveyed (Me ans of transport)

+fom 1 (Place of departure)

+via (Route)

+to (Destination)

-LAISSEZ-PASSER I OR A CORPSE This laissez-passer is issued in accordance with the Articles 3 and 5 1.
-Agree ment on the Transfer of Corpses, in particular Authority is hereby given for the removal of the body of: Name and first name of the deceased Died on at State cause of death (if possible) and at the age of years Date and place of birth (if possible) The body is to be conveyed from (Means of transport) (Place of departure) via to The transport of this corpse having been duly author whose territory the corpse is to be conveyed are requ Done at on Signature of the competent authority. ficial at own of the competent authority Signature of the competent authority Of IICIAI SI amp of the competent authority 1.
-The text of Articles 3 and 5 of the Agreement is The cause of death should be stated in English international classification of diseases.
-If cause of death is not stated for reasons of pr cause of death should be placed in a sealed en velope accompanying the corpse during transport and be presented to the competent authority in the bear some external indication for identification State o f destination.
-The sealed envelope, which shall es, shall be securely attached to the laissezpasser.
-Alternatively, an indication should be made on t the lais sez-passer as to whether the person died of natural causes and of a non-contagious disease If this is not the case, the circumstances of the e. · be indicated. aouin ( 2.
-The market of the contagous disease should assez-passer v1.0 asser EXAMPLE TEMPLATE ONLY!
-EATC CURRENT VERSION ON EATC SERVER
+Sign nature of the competent authority Of fficial stamp of the competent authority

+1. 2.
+3. The text of Articles 3 and 5 of the Agreement is to ap The cause of death should be stated in English or Fri international classification of diseases.
+If cause of death is not stated for reasons of professicause of death should be placed in a sealed envelop be presented to the competent authority in the State bear some external indication for identification purporpasser.
+Alternatively, an indication should be made on the lain atural causes and of a non-contagious disease.
+If the or the nature of the contagious disease should be incorrected. ench or in the numerical WHO code of the ional secrecy then a certificate indicating the se accompanying the corpse during transport and of destination.
+The sealed envelope, which shall ses, shall be securely attached to the laissez- issez-passer as to whether the person died of his is not the case, the circumstances of the death